Meisterschulen-am-Ostbahnhof-Munchen/ISOAgLib/readme.txt

 The targeted flexible network, where devices of different manufacturers, models and built years are providing and using general services can be seen as a network of partial autonomous agents.
-K&uuml;hnel establishes the following criteria for the use of agents in the view of the whole system (book: "Agentenbasierte Softwareentwicklung", A.: Ralf K&uuml;hnel, V.: Addison-Wesley):
+Kühnel establishes the following criteria for the use of agents in the view of the whole system (book: "Agentenbasierte Softwareentwicklung", A.: Ralf Kühnel, V.: Addison-Wesley):
 - inherent&nbsp;distribution of data, competence and leadership
 - existence&nbsp;of specific software for sub tasks which should be integrated
 - complexity of algorithms which could be subdivided in distributed parts